-Employee theft is stealing an employer’s property or assets for personal use.
+Employee theft is stealing an employer’s property or misuse of company assets for personal use.
 It includes the more traditional ideas of theft, such as stealing merchandise or money, as well as stealing confidential data and “time” (i.e., not working as many hours as recorded or performing personal tasks on company time).

 Our guide takes you through the types of employee theft, prevention strategies, and red flags.
 We’ve also created a free downloadable employee theft policy template that you can use to guide your theft prevention and resolution process.